1. How do we secure a spot in the camp?

 18. Am I allowed to drink alcohol while on site?

 Yes.
-We encourage moderation, but we run a private facility, and people who are of LEGAL age, are welcome to provide their own beverages.
+We encourage moderation.
+We run a private facility, and people who are of LEGAL age, are welcome to provide their own beverages.
 However, we do not condone drunken behaviour, and appreciate when participants demonstrate good judgement.
 At concerts, please be discreet.

 19. I have pets.
 Can I bring them to the camp?

 No. As a general rule, pets can not be accommodated on campus. .
 Please talk to Michele – service animals are exempt from this rule, and we try to accommodate folks from a distance by looking at each case individually as needed.
-We do have one emotional support camp dog on site, who is hypo-allergenic, non-barking, and highly socialized
+We do have one emotional support camp dog on site, who is hypo-allergenic, non-barking, and highly socialized.
+She is a Labradoodle named Freya.

 20. Is there internet available at the camp?